 There’s plenty of squirrels in Heaton Park, so if your dog is off the lead, they’ll probably be chasing one every few minutes.
 I’m yet to see a dog get close to catching one though!

 Clifton Country Park is closer to us and I love taking the dogs there as the walk around the lake is almost flat.
 The main thing which puts me off visiting more is the steep road down to it, with a couple of blind corners with only enough space for one car.
-It's nerve racking in summer, but when there's a bit of ice on the road, its terrifying!
+It’s nerve racking in summer, but when there’s a bit of ice on the road, its terrifying!
+The dog friendly cafe makes it well worth a visit though – just remember its closed Monday and Tuesday.

-The woods in Clifton Park tend to have a lot less children in them than Heaton Park, which is good if you have young dogs like ours who love to jump up and give kisses to everyone they meet.
+The woods in Clifton Park tend to have a lot less children in them than Heaton Park.
+This is good if you have young dogs like ours who love to jump up and give kisses to everyone they meet.
 Needless to say, they spend most of the walk on their leads, but I do try to let them have a run when we are in the depths of the woods, away from pushchairs and toddlers.

 (No animals were hurt during this meeting)!